SciCompMod/memilio/cpp/benchmarks/profiling.md

 These tools have been tried for memilio and are described below:
 - gperftools: sampling profiler that gives reliable results with little setup
 - Score-P: large suite that supports both sampling and instrumenting.
 Special support for parallel code (OpenMP and MPI), including tracing to find load imbalances in the parallelization.
-- Valgrind: suite that includes the Callgrind emulating profiler; description NYI; see [here](https://valgrind.org/info/tools.html)
+- Valgrind: suite that includes the Callgrind emulating profiler; detailed descripton will be added soon, until then see the [official documentation](https://valgrind.org/info/tools.html).

 How to use these tools, the general optimization loop:
 1. Run a benchmark to get a baseline runtime and identify the need for performance optimization, e.g., a change introduced a performance regression.